 Puff a Line of Defense around the Perimeter of Your Yard

-If your home or yard often seems under bug attack, I recommend dispersing a thin line of diatomaceous earth (with use of the Insect Buster) around your property.
+If your home or yard often seems under bug attack, I recommend dispersing a thin line of Dust to Dust, a superb alternative to diatomaceous earth (with use of the Insect Buster) around your property.
 This will need to be reapplied every few months and especially after heavy rainfalls.

 Keep a Tidy Yard